 |The Norwegian Academy of Sciences has determined that since 3600 B.C. there have been 14,531 wars and only 292 years of peace.
 This is approximately 2.6 wars per year, and one year of "peace" out of every two decades, or a little over 36 hours of peace per month, or about one minute of peace every four hours.|

 For many of my friends life has been more uncertain than ever.
 This is actually the way things always have been--uncertain--could we but see things as they really are.
 Will there be more terrorism incidents?
 I, for one, would not be surprised.
-In addition to biological, chemical and nuclear weapons, there are such things as the E-Bomb, which is also a plausible terrorist weapon (16).
 It may well be that now is the time for America to fade as a world power of any real importance on the stage of history.

 ...when so many thousands of the multitude had gathered together that they trod upon one another, Jesus began to say to his disciples first, "Beware of the leaven of the Pharisees, which is hypocrisy.
 Nothing is covered up that will not be revealed, or hidden that will not be known.
 Therefore whatever you have said in the dark shall be heard in the light, and what you have whispered in private rooms shall be proclaimed upon the housetops.
 "I tell you, my friends, do not fear those who kill the body, and after that have no more that they can do.
 But I will warn you whom to fear: fear him who, after he has killed, has power to cast into hell; yes, I tell you, fear him!
 Are not five sparrows sold for two pennies?
 And not one of them is forgotten before God.
 Why, even the hairs of your head are all numbered.
 Fear not; you are of more value than many sparrows.
 "And I tell you, every one who acknowledges me before men, the Son of man also will acknowledge before the angels of God; but he who denies me before men will be denied before the angels of God."
 (Luke 12:1-9)